monk/monk/README.markdown

 installing all the tools you need for your projects, you can rely on a git repository and a list of dependencies, and Monk takes care of the rest.
-By default, it ships with a Sinatra application that includes Contest, Stories, Webrat, Ohm and some other niceties, along with a structure and helpful documentation to get your hands wet in no time.
+By default, it ships with a Sinatra application that includes Cutest, Stories, Webrat, Ohm and some other niceties, along with a structure and helpful documentation to get your hands wet in no time.

 But Monk also respects your tastes, and you are invited to create your